 Alertness and Protective Instincts

-Boxers are naturally alert and protective of their families.
+Boxers are naturally alert and protective.

 - Awareness of surroundings